ryanmccombe/Curator2Refactor/docs/addASection/1_MinimalSetup.md

   );
 };
 ```
-This component has been styled in the imported `./image.less` file
+This component has been styled in the imported `./image.less` file.
+CSS is out of scope for this document, but if it's of interest, the final CSS properties can be seen within the solution here:

+TODO: Link to CSS

 ### b.
 Create a Section Definition
 A section definition is what is imported into the section registry, which allows the editor to make use of the section, and includes information on its use.
 It's recommended section definitions sit in the directory you created, alongside all the other section files.
 This is the minimal section definition: